getsocial-im/getsocial-android-sdk/README.md

 You can also post different activities directly from the game on behalf of the authenticated user.

 Posted activities can include text, image, button and an action.
-For more information about the action see “Handling Actions”.
+For more information about the action see "Handling Actions".